purtill/purtill.github.io/_posts/2021-01-20 venice_airbnb.md

+---

+title: Using R to Explore The Impact of COVID-19 on Venice’s Airbnb Rates

+---

 ### Using R to Explore The Impact of COVID-19 on Venice’s Airbnb Rates

 Prior to 2020 Venice was used as one of the most harmful examples of